-The art of the modern sales approach is an intricate balance of technology, human intuition, flexibility and operational best practices.
+The art of the modern sales approach is an intricate balance of technology, human intuition, flexibility, and operational best practices.
 Interwoven throughout every aspect of a sales flow is the Deal Desk, an entity that has emerged as the cornerstone of modern revenue operations.
 But what is it, exactly, and how does it operate within the context of sales?

-In this blog, we’ll be delving into the emergence of the Deal Desk in the sales ecosystem and exploring its functions and responsibilities.
-We’ll also show you how a Deal Desk synchronizes sales, finance, legal, and operations and take a candid look at what challenges teams face when they embrace the Deal Desk.
+Below, we explore the emergence of the Deal Desk in the sales ecosystem and its functions and responsibilities.
+We’ll also show you how a Deal Desk synchronizes sales, finance, legal, and operations, and take a candid look at the challenges teams face when they embrace the Deal Desk process.
+We’ll also cover deal desk best practices to adapt to future challenges.

 B2B selling requires orchestration